Groundswell Community Project 2025 Impact Report

 San Diego Surf Therapy Programs

-Partner: Casa de Amistad x Changing Tides Foundation
+In partnership with Casa de Amistad and Changing Tides Foundation

-We welcomed 25 Ukrainian refugee teens to the beach for a day centered on connection to self, to nature, and to community.
+We welcomed teens to the beach for a day centered on connection to self, to nature, and to community.
 Through trauma-informed facilitation and supportive surf instruction, participants experienced the ocean as a place of safety, play, and belonging.

 “Our surfing class for girls was an absolutely amazing experience!
 The instructors created such a supportive and empowering environment—everyone felt encouraged, confident, and had so much fun.
 It was more than just a lesson in surfing; it was a boost in confidence and community.
 We’re so grateful for this opportunity!”